Let's get a few things straight before we take a deeper dive into all things magnesium.

 -Mono crop farming leads to depleted soil conditions.
 This means that plants (and meat from animals that feed on these plants) are lower in magnesium.
-Use of chemicals like fluoride and chlorine in the water supply make magnesium less available in water since these chemicals can bind to magnesium.
+The use of chemicals like fluoride and chlorine in the water supply makes magnesium less available in water since these chemicals can bind to magnesium.

 -Common substances that many of us consume daily, like caffeine and sugar, also deplete the body’s magnesium levels…(it takes 54 molecules of magnesium to process one molecule of sugar).